helenorn/marketer/Readme.md

 #### add_nouns, update
 The methods add_nouns and update are not yet implemented, but accounted for.
 The idea is that the user can add new categories after the initial run, and get updated information about the documents.
 The update method can also be called after adding new property descriptions to the property txt-file.

+#### Initiate PropertySimilarityMatrix
+get_matrix returns the matrix and plot_matrix plots a heatmap of the matrix

 ## Tests
 ### Run by calling testTechnicalChallenge.py with an argument